Scott Steiner: New Japan Pro Wrestling (1991–1995)

-In 1991, the Steiners worked for New Japan Pro Wrestling while under contract with WCW and WWF.
+In 1991, the Steiners worked for New Japan Pro-Wrestling while under contract with WCW and WWF.
 On March 21, 1991, they defeated Hiroshi Hase and Kensuke Sasaki for the IWGP Tag Team Championship.
 They dropped the titles to Hase and Keiji Muto on November 5.
 Then On June 26, 1992, they defeated Big Van Vader and Bam Bam Bigelow for the titles.
 They dropped them to Scott Norton and Tony Halme on November 22.
 During their time in the WWF, they only did a few matches.

 In 1994 after leaving the WWF, they returned to Japan as full-time workers until the end of 1995.

 Extreme Championship Wrestling (1995)

-On July 28, 1995, The Steiner Brothers debuted in Extreme Championship Wrestling (ECW), at The Orange County Fairgrounds in Middletown, New York, defeating Dudley Dudley and Vampire Warrior.
+On July 28, 1995, The Steiner Brothers debuted in Extreme Championship Wrestling (ECW), at The Orange County Fairgrounds in Middletown, New York, defeating D'Von Dudley and Vampire Warrior.
 Rick had been in ECW by himself since April 1995.
-On August 4, in The Flagstaff in Jim Thorpe, Pennsylvania, they defeated Dudley Dudley and 2 Cold Scorpio.
+On August 4, in The Flagstaff in Jim Thorpe, Pennsylvania, they defeated D'Von Dudley and 2 Cold Scorpio.
 They made their ECW Arena debut on August 5, at Wrestlepalooza, teaming with Eddie Guerrero to lose to Scorpio, Dean Malenko, and Cactus Jack.
 On August 25, in Jim Thorpe, they defeated Scorpio and Malenko, and defeated Scorpio and Chris Benoit the following evening.
 On August 28, they defeated Dudley Dudley and Dances with Dudley in the Big Apple Dinner Theater in Kennett Square, Pennsylvania.
 At Gangstas Paradise on September 16, they teamed with Taz and lost to The Eliminators (John Kronus and Perry Saturn) and Jason.
 On September 23, in Middletown, they defeated Raven and Stevie Richards.
 Scott Steiner made his final ECW appearance on October 28, teaming with Taz and losing to The Eliminators.